 We will look at the second half of the New Testament and learn about the earliest letters sent to the earliest followers of Jesus gathered as the earliest churches.
-We will examine their content, introduce their authors, and come to understand their implications and applications for today and how they, too, help hold the Bible together and point to Jesus, and instruct us on how to follow Jesus faithfully.
+We will examine their content, introduce their authors, and come to understand the implications and applications for today and how they, too, help hold the Bible together, point to Jesus, and instruct us on how to follow Jesus faithfully.

 Having established a foundation of the Bible and solidified some basic theology (what we believe, think, and speak about the Triune God), we will then discuss matters of internal life and how, through a biblical perspective and worldview, we address and respond to them.
 In this, we will discuss, prayer, fasting, scripture reading, memorization, spiritual gifts, mental health, forgiveness, anxiety, and sexuality.

 Having established a foundation of the Bible and solidified some basic theology (what we believe, think, and speak about the Triune God), we will then discuss how we are to live as faithful followers of Jesus.
 In this, we will discuss how we treat people, resources, finances, and the world around us.
 We will also discuss evangelism, missions, apologetics, and Gospel unity.
 Everything we do in semesters 1-4 will build to semesters 6 and 7.